-Manual Title Description 14A The New Services Requests Study Process Guides New Service Customers through the general application, study and agreement process 14B The PJM RTEP Process Describes the process of planning baseline expansion facilities and base case development 14C Generation and Transmission Interconnection Facility Construction Covers the lifecycle of a project from agreement execution to commercial operation and also describes the process of tracking RTEP projects.
+Manual Title Description 14A The New Services Requests Study Process Guides New Service Customers through the general application, study and agreement process 14B The PJM RTEP Process Describes the process of planning baseline expansion facilities and base case development 14C Generation and Transmission Interconnection Facility Construction to commercial operation and also describes the process tracking RTEP projects.
 14D Generator Operational Requirements Identifies the markets and operations requirements for generators to connect to the PJM system.
 14E Upgrade and Transmission Interconnection Projects Identifies the specific requirements, study/agreement overview, and rights for Upgrade Requests and Merchant Transmission Interconnection projects proposed on the PJM system.
 14F The Competitive Planning Process Outlines the process to conduct competitive proposal windows consistent with Order No. 1000.
 14G Generator Interconnection Requests Identifies interconnection requirements, upgrade requirements, study/agreement overview, and rights for any generator customer.